-After twenty nine years’ experience of managing our own site here in the Scottish Borders, teaching in many locations and creating and managing permaculture gardens on a wide variety of sites, we have acquired a considerable body of knowledge.
-We have now been making some of this information available here for the last eight years.
+After thirty years’ experience of managing our own site here in the Scottish Borders, teaching in many locations and creating and managing permaculture gardens on a wide variety of sites, we have acquired a considerable body of knowledge.
+We have now been making some of this information available here for the last ten years.

 The topics, which will appear over time are: